FAIR2-for-research-software/git-with-it/episodes/introduction.md

 ## Choose Roles, Clone Repository and

-Introduce yourself to the person you have paired up with.
-You now need to decide who is to take on each of the two roles.
+In your pairs you now need to decide who is to take on each of the two roles.
 There isn't much between them in terms of what you will be doing but one person needs to be the **repository owner** and one person needs to be a **collaborator**.

-### Repository Owner

-The Repository Owner should visit the [Python Maths][pythonMaths] repository on GitHub.
-To avoid the default base branch being this repository we do _not_ use templates.
-Instead the Repository owner should follow these steps to get a copy of the repository under their account.

-1. Use the `Code` button of the [Python Maths][pythonMaths] to clone the repository locally (`git clone git@github.com:ns-rse/python-maths.git && cd python-maths`).
-2. Pull additional branches with `git fetch origin {divide,multiply,ns-rse/merge-conflict}`.
-3. On GitHub create an empty repository called `python-maths` using the [new repo][gh_newrepo], do _not_ add a license or `.gitignore` to the repository, it should be **completely empty**.
-4. In the locally cloned `python-maths` directory open the `.git/config` file and edit the line 7 that reads `url = git@github.com:ns-rse/python-maths.git` and replace `ns-rse` with _your_ GitHub user name.
-E.g. if your GitHub username is `alice_and_bob` it should read `url = git@github.com:alice_and_bob/python-maths.git`.
-Save these changes.
-5. Force push with `git push --force`.

-This edit changes the `origin` to be the empty repository you created under _your_ account called `python-maths` and pushes the cloned repository there.

-Once you have completed this you need to invite your collaborator to work on the repository with you.
-Navigate to _Settings > People_ and invite you collaborator to the project using their GitHub username.

-### Collaborator

-You should accept the invitation you have received to work on the `python-maths` repository.
-Once accepted clone _their_ version of the `python-maths` repository.
-E.g. if the the repository owner's GitHub username is `alice_and_bob` then you will clone with `git clone git@github.com:alice_and_bob/python-maths.git`.

-## Install `python-maths` under the Virtual Environment

-Both individuals should now have local copies of the repository.
-After activating the `git-collaboration` Virtual Environment you created during setup should install the package in editable mode within the environment along with the `test` dependencies.
-If you are not familiar with working with Python follow the instructions in the Solutions below.

-**NB** -  Once cloned you may have to explicitly fetch the `multiply` and `divide` branches, instructions are in the solution.
+Follow the instructions below under each section.
+If you have any questions please do not hesitate to ask.

 :::::::::::::::::::::::::::::::::::::